Instead of worrying, educate yourself about the symptoms of breast cancer so that you know what to look for and how to proceed.

 Any change in the condition of your skin or breast could indicate an abnormality underneath.

 Finally, it’s better to be safe than sorry.
-In the early stages, breast cancer may not have any symptoms at all.
-If you have a gut feeling that something’s not right, make an appointment and get yourself screened.
+If you think something’s not right, make an appointment and get yourself screened.

-“The most important piece of advice for women is to get your screening mammograms,” said Maria Nelson, MD, assistant professor of clinical surgery at Keck School of Medicine of USC and a breast surgeon at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC.
+“The most important piece of advice for women is to get your screening mammograms,” says Maria Nelson, MD, a breast surgeon at Keck Medicine of USC and assistant professor of clinical surgery at the Keck School of Medicine of USC.